CONTROL AND RISK MANAGEMENT SYSTEM

 Within the company organisation, there are control functions that are independent of the operational structures.
 These functions play a key role in the overall organisational system.
 Their independence ensures that they can perform their tasks independently, without any external interference.
 Each of the control functions operates in a coordinated manner with the others, avoiding overlapping competences, but maintaining its own decision-making autonomy.
 This ensures effective coverage and management of the main risks to which the company is exposed.

 • The Head of Internal Audit is responsible for verifying that the Internal Control and Risk Management System (SCIGR) is adequate, functional and consistent with the Board of Directors' guidelines.
-Annually, he proposes an internal audit plan to the Board, after examination by the Control and Risk Committee and the Director in charge of the SCIGR.
 In carrying out his mandate, the Internal Audit Manager maintains periodic communication flows and, in relevant cases, with all the parties that supervise the internal control and risk management system, each within its competence.
 The Internal Audit Manager takes part in the meetings of the Supervisory Board as an internal member and, where required, in the audits of the Board of Auditors.

 • The Compliance Function is committed to promoting and enforcing regulatory compliance.
 The Compliance Department's main task is to disseminate corporate awareness of the importance of acting in compliance with national and international regulations, including the provisions applicable to listed companies, consumer protection and personal data protection, regulations on bribery and whistleblowing, and accessibility.
 All this with a view to preventing possible violations and ensuring responsible and ethical business management.